okviz/okviz.github.io/_mydocs/calendar-pro/features/index.md

 next_reading:       true
 ---

-This section contains a list of features of Calendar Pro.
-This is not a comprehensive list, but just a reference to the most common ones.
-Refer to the [Options section](../options) to explore all the capabilities of Calendar Pro.
+This section describes the most common features of Calendar Pro.

+To explore all the capabilities of Calendar Pro, refer to the [Options section](../options).